 I am currently in my final year at Cardiff University studying BSc Marine Geography and I was an intern for Sharklab-Malta as part of my university placement year.
 My journey with Sharklab-Malta was a whirlwind!
 During my nine month internship I met so many amazing people with a shared love for the ocean!
 I also learnt to scuba dive and found a love for sharks.
 I spent most of my time in the sea conducting snorkel surveys for the Fly with Bull Rays Project.
 If I wasn’t in the ocean I was behind a Sharklab-Malta stall helping to educate the public on elasmobranchs and hopefully change their perceptions of sharks.
 In 2020 I hope to graduate from Cardiff University, travel the world (including a trip back to Malta) and spread some shark love!

-Abbie Jenkins - Cardiff University student
+Abbie Jenkins - Cardiff University, Wales

 Jun 2018 - Dec 2018